codemix/backing/README.md

 const store = new Backing({
   name: "demo",
-  arenaManager: {
-    type: 'mmap', // Can also be 'array-buffer'
   /**
    * The number of bytes which will be preallocated at a time.
    * Note that this imposes an upper bound on the largest possible
    * size of a block in the store.
    * On the server you should usually set this to the largest permissible value: 2Gb.
    */
   arenaSize: 16 * 1024 * 1024, // 16Mb
+  arenaSource: {
+    type: 'mmap', // Can also be 'array-buffer'
     /**
      * The full path to the directory containing the data files.
      */